Ogeon/pyrite/README.md

     cd bin/
     ./pyrite path/to/project.json

-This will currently result in an image called `test.png` in `bin/`.
+This will result in an image called `render.png` in `path/to/`.
 Example projects can be found in `test/`.

 ## Dependencies